Patrick-Samson-Udama-Eneche/landscape-character-nigeria/README.md

 ## Usage
-To replicate the analysis or explore the input dataset, clone this repository and ensure all dependencies are installed.
-Each notebook contains detailed instructions for execution.
+To replicate the analysis or explore the input dataset, clone this repository and ensure all dependencies are installed as stated above.

 To clone this repository to your local directory, type: